 Given the rapid rise in cyber security threats, a mirror image increase in jobs related to information security has likewise materialized.
 The U.S. Bureau of Labor Statistics said that job demand for Information Security Analysts will increase 18 percent between 2014 – 2024, while the rate for Computer and Information Systems Managers is expected to increase 15 percent in the same timeframe.
 Demand for both kinds of workers is far outstripping that of the overall national average.

-Yet even with this growth, a shortage of cyber security talent has afflicted the IT world at large.
+Yet even with this growth, a shortage of cyber security talent (which differs from network security) has afflicted the IT world at large.
 An Intel report from late 2016 found 82 percent of some nearly 800 global IT decision-makers said there was a shortage of cyber security skills.
 Approximately 15 percent of U.S. cyber security positions will go unfilled by 2020: 71 percent said the lack of adequate staffing has already contributed to tangible business damages.

 Continued education may be able to solve one challenge in addressing the gap.
 While employers noted they increasingly look at certification and hands-on experience, the ability to specialize within a degree can help prepare students for the varied requirements and skills needed to counter modern cyber threats.

 Contact UAB today about an MS MIS

 The online Master of Science in Management Information Systems available through the University of Alabama at Birmingham can be used, or considered by those seeking more learning, to combat the menace of IT security.

 To learn more, contact an enrollment advisor today.